Huckiel7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints a string, in reverse, followed by a new line, task4
+Write a function that reverses a stringtask 5